Luxoft/Safe-Renderer/README.md

 Copyright (c) 2018 Luxoft GmbH

 This software is licensed under the LGPLv3 to protect Luxoft intellectual property.
-If you're interested in discussing licensing terms get in contact with us (ARichert@luxoft.com).
+We are open for discussion about different licensing schemas - just get in contact with us (ARichert@luxoft.com)